Profiles in "Gender, Race, Ethnicity and Politics" Expertise Area

 • Keahey is a development sociologist who studies social justice in food and agriculture, post-authoritarian transitions to sustainability, multi-paradigmatic and participatory methods, and development ethics.

-• Behl specializes in the study of inequalities in liberal democracies.
+• Behl studies inequalities in liberal democracies.
 Her book received the APSA 2021 Lee Ann Fujii Award.
-She was also awarded ASU's Outstanding Teaching, Mentoring, DEI, and Social Impact Awards.
+She was awarded ASU's Outstanding Teaching, Mentoring, Leadership Excellence, and Social Impact Awards.

 • Chanley has taught a range graduate and undergraduate courses in the social sciences, with focus on public administration and political science, especially in public policy, women and gender, ethnic and racial studies.